Hawaii (Elmer Bernstein song)

 Hawaii (also known as I am Hawaii) was a 1966 theme song composed by Elmer Bernstein for the 1966 film of the same name.
 After the film's release, Mack David added lyrics to the song in October 1966.
-The song was subsequently covered by artists such as Don Ho (for the 1966 album, Tiny Bubbles) and Cathy Foy (in a medley with "Follow Me" from the 1962 film, Mutiny on the Bounty), the winner of the 1975 Miss Hawaii pageant.
-Foy's cover received greater national attention when it accompanied Angela Perez Baraquio's hula performance on Miss America 2001 before Baraquio became Miss America.
-The song also received a cover by composer Henry Mancini in his 1966 album, "Music of Hawaii".
+The song was subsequently recorded by such as Don Ho (for the 1966 album, Tiny Bubbles) and Cathy Foy (in a medley with "Follow Me" from the 1962 film, Mutiny on the Bounty), the winner of the 1975 Miss Hawaii pageant.
+Foy's record received greater national attention when it accompanied Angela Perez Baraquio's hula performance on Miss America 2001 before Baraquio became Miss America.
+The song also recorded by Henry Mancini for his 1966 album, "Music of Hawaii".
 It peaked at #6 on Billboard's Adult Contemporary chart.

-Composition

-The song was composed in F major and transposed in C major.